xformerfhs/ngramcounter/README.md

 If `sequential` is not specified, the files are analyzed in overlapping mode.

-If no argument is specified a usage message is written.
+If no argument is specified, a usage message is written.
 This usage message contains a list of all supported encodings.

 #### Encoding